shanekeels/harden-ssl-tls-windows/README.md

 # Harden SSL & TLS Windows
 ## Description:
-A one click solution to harden SSL/TLS connections on a Windows Host by removing SSLv3, and the vulnerable RC4, and 3DES cipher, A useful tool to pass to Engineers to take the complexity out of adhering to Security standards.
+An EASY one click solution to harden SSL/TLS connections on a Windows Server by removing SSLv3, and the vulnerable RC4, and 3DES cipher, A useful tool to pass to Engineers to take the complexity out of adhering to Security standards.

 Author: _Shane Keels_
 #### Requirements
-* a Windows Host
+* a Windows Server
 * a user account with Administrative permissions

+## HOWTO: Usage
+* download `harden_ssl_tls_connection.reg`
+* place anywhere on vulernable host machine
+* double click the file to execute
+* **DONE!**

 ## Before
-Executing a standard SSL script to detect ciphers on a target host
+Executing a standard nMap SSL script to detect ciphers on a target host

 `KeelsBox:~ shanekeels$ nmap --script ssl-enum-ciphers -p 443 <vulnerable_host>`